 How long to stay in Sapa

-We were there only for two days, and I would say that it wasn’t enough.
-We missed the highest mountain of Sapa, Fan Si Pan (3,147.3 metres) because we were tired of two days walking and 8 hours trip in the train from Hanoi.
+We were there only for three days, and I would say that it wasn’t enough.
+We missed the highest mountain of Sapa, Fan Si Pan (3,147.3 metres) because we were tired of three days walking and 8 hours trip in the train from Hanoi.

-If you would like to enjoy Sapa the most, I highly recommend staying there three or four days at least.
+If you would like to enjoy Sapa the most, I highly recommend staying there four days at least.
 You will have plenty of time for the pleasure of Sapa nature and entertainment.

 What to do in Sapa (Fansipan, Hiking)